kathleenfwang/StudioGhibliMovieList/README.md

 ### Future additions:

 - Add sign up/log in authentication to save user's checkmarks
-- Connect to MongoDB to have the user checkmark data stored
+- Connect to MongoDB to allow users to check off movies they've seen and have that data stored